jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 You can see my daily running commute to and from my office.
 From this, you can observe the long days, and short days, at the office.

 If you probed the red dots indicating the places I visit, you would find the restaurants, bars, and coffee shops I frequent to eat, drink and socialize.
 You could identify the homes of my friends, and the stores where I shop.
-These are already very rich data.
 You could see when my life was filled with healthy and rewarding social activities.
 You might also see periods of social isolation during bouts with depression or high stress.

 <!--Can still tune these examples above-->
 <!-- time in hospital-->   <!--time away from work and running-->  <!--COVID image?-->